chickenPopcorn/EqEq/notes/language-reference-manual.md

   the bracket follow `Scope_name`.

   Any variable declared outside of a `Scope_name` is a global variable that can be accessed from anywhere within the program.
+It can evaluate any variable in the global context and overwrite the expressions in the global context.
 If a variable declared in some `Scope_name` has the same name as some global variable, it will overwrite the value within the `Scope_name`.
 After getting out of the `Scope_name`, the variable will restore its value.

   `Scope_name: find VAR [...]` is the evaluation part.
 A `with` clause is optional.
 See "With Statement" section below. `find` will evaluate the